pvgenuchten/training-gitops-sdi/docs/8-data-visualisation.md

 Two files are mounted into the container:

-- `config.json` contains the configuration of the interface, you should add a personalised Google/Bing/Cesium key here.
+- `config.json` contains the configuration of the interface, you can add a personalised Google/Bing/Cesium key here.
 - `simple.json` is the configuration of the inital map (you can add more map configurations in a smilar way).
 A reference to mapserver and pycsw are included.
+- In `index.html` the title/abstract of the page can be customized, or set some css to override default terria css.
+Because terria is hosted at `/map`, the base url is set to `/map`.

-Notice that from terria layer details, you can access the catalogue again (link is shared via WMS Capabilities)
+Notice that from terria layer details, you can access the record in the catalogue (link is shared via WMS Capabilities)

 ## Summary